Woody Allen sexual abuse allegation: Moses Farrow's response to Dylan and accusations against Mia

 Dylan's brother Moses, who was 14 in 1992, has reconciled with Allen and is estranged from the Farrow family.
 When Dylan published her open letter, he said in an interview that several people had been in the house on the disputed day and that "no one, not my father or sister, was off in any private spaces".
 He asserted that Farrow had cultivated a climate in which he and his siblings had felt compelled to support her views, and that she had abused him physically and emotionally.
 Moses repeated the allegations in 2017 to Eric Lax, one of Allen's biographers.

 2017/2018: Dylan's op-ed and interview

 In December 2017, following the Harvey Weinstein scandal, Dylan wrote an op-ed in the Los Angeles Times asking, "Why has the #MeToo revolution spared Woody Allen?"
 She repeated the molestation allegation in January 2018 in a television interview with Gayle King for CBS This Morning.

-Allen response to Dylan's interview
+Allen's response to Dylan's interview

 Allen issued a statement in response:

 [E]ven though the Farrow family is cynically using the opportunity afforded by the Time's Up movement to repeat this discredited allegation, that doesn't make it any more true today than it was in the past.
 I never molested my daughter – as all investigations concluded a quarter of a century ago.